m-marie1/My-Notes/README.md

 - Change font family with a full long list of font families or by choosing from a few popular fonts
 - Change font color
 - Most of the previous buttons/items have keyboard shortcuts
-- Use "ctrl + alt + c" to make a new note of text copied to the clipboard and saves it automatically.
+- Use "ctrl + alt + c" to make a new note of text copied to the clipboard and save it automatically.
 - A side window to open saved notes

 ## Description